 3. Thank you note.

 There are two kinds of people in this world: Those who write thank you notes for gifts or special occasions and those who don’t.
 Teach your kids to write thank-you notes, and they will have understood a fundamental concept.
 Nothing elaborate is necessary, but the effect is always memorable.

-4. Use Thank You, and Welcome routinely in conversation.
+4. Use Thank You, and You’re Welcome routinely in conversation.

 Being Thankful is simple but powerful.
 Help your kids make it a habit.
-This is a manner you need to model at your end.
+This is one you need to model at your end.

 6. Shake hands and make eye contact.

 Teach kids to shake hands, to make eye contact, and to offer a word of welcome when they meet new people or when others visit the home.
 It may be a cliché to say first impressions make a significant impact, but it’s a cliché because it’s true.

 7. Teach kids to offer to serve people who enter your home.